 \section{Abstract}

+\emph{Trigger warning:} This paper contains examples of stereotypes and other harms that could be offensive and triggering to individuals.

-Language representations are an efficient tool used across NLP, but they are strife with encoded societal biases.
+Language representations are efficient tools used across NLP applications, but they are strife with encoded societal biases.
 These biases are studied extensively, but with a primary focus on English language representations and biases common in the context of Western society.
-In this work, we investigate the biases present in Hindi language representations such as caste and religion associated biases.
-We demonstrate how biases are unique to specific language representations based on the history and culture of the region they are widely spoken in, and also how the same societal bias (such as binary gender associated biases) when investigated across languages is encoded by different words and text spans.
-With this work, we emphasize on the necessity of social-awareness along with linguistic and grammatical artefacts when modeling language representations, in order to understand the biases encoded.
+In this work, we investigate biases present in Hindi language representations with focuses on caste and religion-associated biases.
+We demonstrate how biases are unique to specific language representations based on the history and culture of the region they are widely spoken in, and how the same societal bias (such as binary gender-associated biases) is encoded by different words and text spans across languages.
+The discoveries of our work highlight the necessity of culture awareness and linguistic artifacts when modeling language representations, in order to better understand the encoded biases.